borg286/sevtech/README.md

 * Best bow

-    * Crossbows and longbows can't be created until age 3 so shortbows are the only solution.
+    * Crossbows and longbows can't be created until age 3 so short bows are the only solution.

     * Wood bows have nerfed durability, so Iron arms are the way to go.